Bayesian estimation of discretely observed multi-dimensional diffusion processes using guided proposals: Proposed MCMC algorithms

 We now describe a general parametrisation to decouple the dependence between the latent paths of the diffusion between discrete time observations and the parameter $\th$.
-Conceptually we follow the same approach as in Section \ref{sec:toyproblem}, although we now take $Z^\circ$ to be the driving Brownian motion in \eqref{xcirc} instead of a Brownian bridge.
-Furthermore, whereas the map $g$ as defined in \eqref{eq:def-map-g} is simple and explicit, it turns out that this is no longer true for the more general class of proposals considered in this section.

 The following proposition is key to the definition of the map $g$.
-In its statement we refer to the canonical setup on which an exact SDE can be solved, details are in section V.10 of \cite{RogersWilliams2}. \begin{prop} Assume \begin{itemize} \item the SDEs for $X^\circ$ and $X^\star$ are pathwise exact; \item there exists a strong solution for the SDE for $X^\circ$ (in the sense of definition V.10.9 of \cite{RogersWilliams2}) jointly measurable with respect to starting point, parameter and path; \item $\bb{P}^\circ$ and $\bb{P}^\star$ are absolutely continuous. \end{itemize} Then there exists a map $g$ and a Wiener process $Z^\circ$ such that $X^\circ=g(\th, Z^\circ)$ on the canonical setup.
-Furthermore, there exists a process $Z^\star$ such that $X^\star=g(\th, Z^\star)$.
-The process $Z^\star$ satisfies the SDE
+In its statement we refer to the canonical setup on which an exact SDE can be solved, details are in section V.10 of \cite{RogersWilliams2}.

+\begin{prop} Assume \begin{itemize} \item the SDEs for $X^\circ$ and $X^\star$ are pathwise exact (in the sense of definition V-9.4 of \cite{RogersWilliams2}); \item there exists a strong solution for the SDE for $X^\circ$ (in the sense of definition V.10.9 of \cite{RogersWilliams2}) jointly measurable with respect to starting point, parameter and path $W$; \item $\bb{P}^\circ$ and $\bb{P}^\star$ are absolutely continuous. \end{itemize} Then there exists a map $g$ and a Wiener process $W$ such that $X^\circ=g(\th, W)$ on the canonical setup.
+Furthermore, there exists a process $Z$ such that $X^\star=g(\th, Z)$.
+The process $Z$ satisfies the SDE

 where the map $\mu_\th$ satisfies

 Moreover,